UW-Madison-CCCR/CHTC-Template/README.md

 You can follow along for this section by opening the file **convert_data.py** in the **scripts** folder.

 #### a.
 Setting Up the Function

+The first section of **convert_data.py** shows the basic function setup: the primary operations of the code is encased in a single function, taking an argument for the path for the file to convert.
+This design allows the program to be widely applicable: it will perform this same basic conversion on any file that is passed to it.

+#### b.
+Passing a System Argument

+The second section of the Python script shows how this can be applied: it calls the function using the argument `sys.argv[1]`.
+This will pass the system-level argument in the first slot (which will be a .csv filepath) from the shell script to the Python function.

+### Creating the Shell Script

+Next, we need to create a script that will pass the argument to the Python function.
+This will be a shell script that calls for the computer to execute the Python script with a particular argument.

+You can follow along for this section by opening the file **convert_data.sh** in the **scripts** folder.